rossrobino/ovr/apps/docs/src/content/03-app.md

 ### Create your own cache

 The `Memo` class can also be utilized outside of the application context if you need to cache across requests.
-Although, it's safer to cache per request using `Context.memo`---especially for user specific or sensitive information.
+It's generally safer to cache per request using `Context.memo`---especially for user specific or sensitive information.

 ```ts
 import { Memo } from "ovr";